-Grievance Procedure

-The Grievance (formal complaint process) procedure is applicable to all students, administration, and instructional personnel of University of the People.
-UoPeople encourages its students and instructional personnel to resolve any disagreements, complaints, misunderstandings and grievances by informal means, where possible, before filing a formal grievance.

-Grievants may choose various routes for dealing with their concerns.
+UNIVERSITY OF THE PEOPLE The Education Revolution personnel to resolve any disagreements, complaints, misunderstandings and grievances by informal means, where possible, before filing a formal grievance.
+Grievant may choose various routes for dealing with their concerns.
 Starting with more informal mechanisms does not preclude the individual's deciding later to pursue more formal ones.

-Informal Resolution

-The grievant is first encouraged to communicate with the individual most directly responsible for the problem, and this often resolves the matter.
+Informal Resolution The grievant is first encouraged to communicate with the individual most directly responsible for the problem, and this often resolves the matter.
 In instances where no resolution is reached or if contacting or writing the person directly would be a source of discomfort, then the grievant may choose another route to achieving a resolution.

-Grievants may seek to resolve the matter through mediation.
-Grievants wishing to have a third party informally resolve the issue consult with the Dean of Student Affairs (student.affairs@uopeople.edu) who will attempt to facilitate a resolution.
+Grievant may seek to resolve the matter through mediation.
+Grievant wishing to have a third party informally resolve the issue consult with the Vice Provost for Instructor Quality and Student Success () who will attempt to facilitate a resolution.
 Both parties must consent to participate in the confidential, voluntary process.
-The Dean of Student Affairs does not decide who is right or wrong, but rather mediates a conversation between the parties.
+The Vice Provost does not decide who is right or wrong, but rather mediates a conversation between the parties.
 Because it is a voluntary process, disciplinary action cannot be taken against the respondent and, once agreement has been reached, it is final and cannot be appealed.

-If, after 30 days, the Dean of Student Affairs deems it impossible to achieve a satisfactory resolution between the parties, the grievant can choose to close the matter or to file a formal complaint.

-If a satisfactory resolution cannot be reached at the institutional level, or a student wishes to file a complaint, students residing in the state of Georgia may contact the Georgia Nonpublic Postsecondary Education Commission.
-Students residing in Washington DC may contact the Higher Education Licensure Commission.
+If, after 30 days, the Vice Provost deems it impossible to achieve a satisfactory resolutionbetween the parties, the grievant can choose to close the matter or to file a formal complaint.
+If a satisfactory resolution cannot be reached at the institutional level, or a student wishes to file a complaint, students residing in the state of Georgia may contact the Georgia Nonpublic Postsecondary Education Commission at one of the following: Phone: (770) 414-3300, Fax: (770) 414-3309, Address: 2082 East Exchange Place, Suite 220, TUCKER, GA 30084, GNPEC student complaints Students residing in Maryland may contact the Maryland Higher Education Commission, Director of Academic Affairs, 6 N. Liberty Street, 10th Floor, Baltimore, MD 21202.
+Fax: (410) 2332-0270, Email: collegiatecomplaint.mhec@maryland.gov.
+The University of the People is registered with the Maryland Higher Education Commission to offer online education.
+Formal Resolution Although students have the option of filing a complaint with an outside agency, most states require that students first attempt to resolve their issue directly with the University.

-Formal Resolution

-Although students have the option of filing a complaint with an outside agency, most states require that students first attempt to resolve their issue directly with the University.
 As such, UoPeople strongly encourages students to first file a formal complaint with the University, before resorting to an outside agency.
 Students with an issue or concern about their experience with UoPeople who wish to file a formal complaint should contact the Grievance Officer directly at Grievance@uopeople.edu.